 Step 1: Calculate your target concentration

-Volume of BAC water to add (mL) = Peptide mass (mg) / Desired concentration (mg/mL)
+Volume of BAC water (mL) = Peptide mass (mg) / Desired concentration (mg/mL)

 Step 2: Measure the BAC water

-Draw the calculated volume of BAC water into a syringe.
-A standard 1 mL insulin syringe works well for small volumes.
-Wipe the rubber stoppers on both the BAC water vial and the peptide vial with an alcohol swab before inserting the needle.
+Draw the amount into a 1 mL insulin syringe.
+Swab both the BAC water vial and peptide vial with alcohol before needling them.

 Concentration Calculation Examples